 - 11. The bank shall be required to define the methodologies for measurement or assessment of the risks on liquidity, that match the business model, the risk profile and the nature, the type and volume of the financial activities the bank performs. - 12.
-The bank should be able to explain the methodologies it uses and properly document all its elements, such as: assumptions for the expected inflows and outflows and for the expected maturity, time series used, the manner of determining the stability of the sources of funds, the manner of measuring concentration, the manner of monitoring and reviewing the appropriateness of the applied methodology, the stress testing used when measuring the risks and the like. - 13.
-For ILAAP purposes, the bank should conduct stress-testing, including reverse stress-testing, conducted on the basis of stress testing rules defined in this Decision and in the National Bank regulation on managing banks' liquidity risk. - Stress testing should encompass different time periods, including one day, different sources of funds important for the bank's liquidity, including use of funds from the National Bank, encompass the material currencies and markets, as well as the possibility for using funds within the group (if the bank is member of a group in the country and abroad). - 14.
-The bank shall be required to carry out a regular independent assessment of the appropriateness of the methodologies from item 11 of this Annex.
+The bank should be able to explain the methodologies it uses and properly document all its elements, such as: assumptions for the expected inflows and outflows and for the manner of monitoring the collateral available to the bank and which can be used to obtain additional sources of funds, time series used, the manner of determining the stability of the sources of funds and their renewability, the manner of measuring concentration, the manner of monitoring and reviewing the appropriateness of the applied methodology, the stress testing used when measuring the risks and the like. - 13.
+For ILAAP purposes, the bank should conduct stress-testing, including reverse stress-testing, conducted on the basis of stress testing rules defined in this Decision and in the National Bank regulation on the methodology for liquidity risk management.

+Stress testing should encompass different time periods, including one day, different sources of funds important for the bank's liquidity, including use of funds from the National Bank, encompass the material currencies and markets, as well as the possibility for using funds within the group (if the bank is member of a group in the country and abroad).

+14. The bank shall be required to carry out a regular independent assessment of the appropriateness of the methodologies from item 11 of this Annex.
 The assessment should be carried out by the bank's organizational units that were not involved in their development and implementation or it should be carried out by outsourcing service provider.